NATO Pipeline System

 - the Turkish Pipeline System (TUPS), which comprises two separate pipeline systems known as the Western Turkey Pipeline System and the Eastern Turkey Pipeline System.

 - The two multinational pipeline systems are:

-- the North European Pipeline System (NEPS) located in Denmark and Germany;
+- he North European Pipeline System (NEPS) located in Denmark and Germany;

-- the CEPS covering Belgium, France, Germany, Luxembourg and the Netherlands.
+- the Central Europe Pipeline System (CEPS) covering Belgium, France, Germany, Luxembourg and the Netherlands.
 This is the largest system.

 In addition to the national and multinational systems, there are also fuel systems in Bulgaria, the Czech Republic, Estonia, Hungary, Latvia, Lithuania, Poland, Romania, Slovakia, Slovenia and Spain.

 The optimum use of NATO petroleum facilities in peacetime is essential for the proper maintenance of the NPS and the necessary training of its staff.
 NATO members use the facilities to the fullest extent practicable for military purposes and use spare capacity for commercial traffic providing that does not detract from the primacy of the military use of the system.